rokath/trice/docs/CommandLine.md

 - `[-s|source COMn|filename|JLRTT|STRTT|RND|SIM [-p|param string]]` Use source as trice input.
 The switch -param is accordingly to source.
   - **COMn**: COM15 as example. -param 115200 is default value
   - **filename**:
-    - When filename is an executable it is started with a random temporary logfile, internally read from. -param is accordingly to the executable command line:
+    - When filename is an executable it is started with a random temporary logfile, internally read from. -param is accordingly to the executable command line.
     - When filename is a binary file this file is read and data interpreted according to -format switch.
     - When filename is an ASCII file, lines are diplayed.
 Can be used with logfiles.
 Default logging is off in that case.
   - **JLRTT** Starts the *JLinkRTTLogger* executable which is expected in the trice executable directory together with acompanying libraries.
 The -param string is according to *JLinkRTTLogger* description.